fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-the-command-line-and-bash-scripting-for-sabayon-users.md

 and then reboot.

 # Definitions
-A natural question, that is asked by everyone, that is introduced to Unix shells, is "What is a Unix shell, exactly?"
-While this question sounds simple and straightforward, the answer is difficult to put into words, without it being either too generalized and vague, or too focused on specific examples.
-So I am going to air on the side of generalization and say that a Unix shell, is a **command-line interpreter** (**CLI**) that provides a familiar interface by which users can interact with the Unix[^5] system.
-Take the example of Bash, which is started whenever you open up a **terminal emulator** (**TEE**) or start **tty1** (with <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd>) within most Linux systems, provided you have not set your default shell to something other than Bash.
-It interprets every command you type into the TEE or tty1 and can make changes to your system, accordingly.
 On most Linux systems, Unix shells are stored in the file directory `/bin`.
 You can list them all by issuing the command:
 {% include coder.html line1="cat /etc/shells" %}
 for me, for example, on my Sabayon machine this gives the output:
 ```sh